Harness WS A2 in Vienna once belonging to Friedrich I, Elector of Palatine. Images taken from thesis of Matthias Goll.

 Friedrich’s surviving armour was made for him by Tomasso Missaglia around the year 1450.
 It is currently on display in the Kunsthistorisches Museum in Vienna, Austria, and is in an almost perfect state of preservation—it is only missing its guardbrace (reinforcing plate over the left elbow) and gauntlets.
 The armour features the smooth and rounded surfaces characteristic of the Italian style; a complex but very flexible backplate; light pauldrons at the shoulders that lack reinforcing plates, and a deep fauld ending in shallow-pointed tassets.
 The fact that it was a Milanese export armour made in a French style for a German client made it a very cosmopolitan choice for a Texan dreaming of being an English knight.

 While there was armour production in late medieval England, primarily centered in London, it was relatively expensive as all of its steel had to be imported from Spain.
 Many lesser knights turned to imported armour, chiefly from Milan, which was one of Europe's largest producers of armour.
-Beginning with the Friedrich harness as a basis, a few stylistic modifications were recommended by Dr. Tobias Capwell, curator of arms and armour at the Wallace Collection in Londo and world-renown jouster.
+Beginning with the Friedrich harness as a basis, a few stylistic modifications were recommended by Dr. Tobias Capwell, curator of arms and armour at the Wallace Collection in London and world-renown jouster.
 He recommended swapping out the great bascinet that Friedrich wore with an armet with reinforcing plate for jousting and perforated visor for the mêlée seemed more appropriate.
 Dr. Capwell suggested copying copying the armet in Zurich (LM 16807) also made by the Missaglia workshop during the same 1450-1455 timeframe.
-Finally, rather than attempting to re-imagine what the missing guardbrace might have looked like, Dr. Capwell thought the new harness should have symmetrical couters (elbows) akin to the composite (BHM SBZ102) currently in the Historisches Museum, Bern, Switzerland, which would be in line with the English style of fighting on foot.
+Finally, rather than the asymmetrical arms with larger left couter (elbow), Dr. Capwell thought the new harness should have symmetrical couters akin to the composite (BHM SBZ102) currently in the Historisches Museum, Bern, Switzerland, which would be in line with the English style of fighting on foot.
 They, too, were made in the Missaglia workshop around 1455.